On occasion one may read in my notes a comment that I can or cannot “Feel the Stones”. What in the world does that mean?

 If a person feels like crap after the exercise, which is very rare unless for example it’s caused by spending too much time w/ too much clear quartz, the preference is to correct one’s state with stones like fluorite, rose quartz, amethyst1; most preferable is a combination of fluorite and rose quartz.
 If those stones aren’t available one could go rest in a hot bath to feel better.
 In the worst case one could go outside and lay down on the ground.

 During this exercise occasionally one gets insights into the nature of the stones.
 Again, can you find one word to describe it?
 Maybe one needs a short phrase to describe it.
-One may find the feeling is illusive as one likely hasn’t seen it before, but none-the-less it is there or it comes and goes as the stones are switched.
+One may find the feeling is illusive as one likely hasn’t seen it before, but none-the-less it is there or, it comes and goes as the stones are switched.
 The key here is to keep studying it.
-Switch the stone pair back and forth to hone in on exactly on what the contrast is leads to.
+Take your time.
+Switch the stone pair back and forth in front of you; maybe alternating hands holding the stones back and forth, to hone in on exactly what it is you detected, the contrast.

 If you wish to try this exercise don’t get a bunch of different types of stones.
 Start with just two types.
 For example purple fluorite and clear quartz have strong differences in effect.
 One doesn’t need expensive crystals.
 One can buy small crushed clear quartz chunks and small chunks (or tumbled) of purple fluorite.
 One would need at least two pounds of each placed in respective socks and secured w/ rubber bands making a firm bundle.
 When you’re ready for another stone type try rose quartz.
 It has an entirely different effect from the previous two stone types.